Senior Year College Counseling: How Parents Can Prepare

 - Prepare for and schedule their college interviews

 - Help you understand the financial aid process, and what documents are required

-Your role, as a parent or guardian, in college counseling is to:
+As a parent or guardian, your role in college counseling is to:

 - Commit to a weekly day/time to discuss progress and all things college, rather than daily to avoid burnout